CAD.CX

 He is also the managing director of Code & Supply, a small business that has built a community comprised of thousands of software professionals primarily in the Greater Pittsburgh metro area and the larger Rust Belt region, but with national and even worldwide membership courtesy of its conferences Abstractions, Heartifacts, and Uptime.
 He administers Code & Supply's co-working office space and community center in the East Liberty neighborhood of Pittsburgh and runs meetings and user groups there and online.
 He is also the originator and repeat author of the Code & Supply Compensation Survey & Report, a multi-year effort to study software professionals' compensation, work life, and job satisfaction.
 He also administers the Code & Supply Scholarship Fund, a non-profit organization that is a sibling to C&S that focuses on providing travel grants.

 He was the founding president of the board of directors of Meta Mesh Wireless Communities, a Pittsburgh-based non-profit bridging the digital divide by deploying Internet access in low-income areas throughout western Pennsylvania.
-It began going by Community Internet Solutions in 2022.
+It was renamed Community Internet Solutions in 2022.
 He continues to serve MMWC in various capacities.
 He previously was the Chief Information Officer of Meta Mesh LLC, the for-profit predecessor of MMWC.

 Previously, he was a Director of Software Engineering for Arcadia.io, where he hired his own team and built a prototype data extract agent system to compete with a $10B company's deeply entrenched offering.